 Kazakh journalist Aigul Utepova was arrested on September 17, 2020, and placed under house arrest on accusations of participating in an extremist organization.
-On November 23, she was confined to a psychiatric hospital for a mandatory mental health evaluation.
+In April 2021, she was convicted on those charges and her house arrest was extended for another year.

-From 2015 to 2019, Utepova worked as a correspondent for the Kazakh news website Newtimes.kz, where she covered political and social issues, according to her daughter Togzhan Tuzel, who spoke with CPJ in a phone interview.
+From 2015 to 2019, Utepova worked as a correspondent for the Kazakh news website Newtimes.kz, where she covered political and social issues, the journalist told CPJ in a phone interview.

 In a hearing on September 20, the Specialized Interdistrict Investigative Court of Nur-Sultan ordered Utepova to be placed under house arrest pending an investigation, and she was transferred from a pretrial detention center to her apartment, according to reports.

-Tuzel said that she believes her mother is being persecuted for her journalism and criticism of authorities.
+Utepova and Nurpeisov told CPJ that they believe the charges against her are retaliation for her political coverage and criticism of the authorities.
 The day before her arrest, Utepova published a Facebook post criticizing the Kazakh government’s alleged mismanagement of the COVID-19 pandemic.
-Previously, she uploaded content to Aigul TV containing a speech by a lawyer affiliated with the Democratic Choice of Kazakhstan, commentary on state media’s coverage of unrest in Tajik villages in southern Kazakhstan, and various social media posts criticizing the Kazakh president and other state officials.
+Previously, she published various social media posts criticizing the Kazakh president and other state officials, and also uploaded content to Aigul TV containing a speech by a lawyer affiliated with the Democratic Choice of Kazakhstan and commentary on state media’s coverage of unrest in Tajik villages in southern Kazakhstan.